-- a) On developments of 1 2 net new dwellings, no affordable housing will be sought; - b) On developments of between 3 10 net new dwellings, a target of 50% affordable housing will be sought on site.
-Exceptionally, at the discretion of the National Park Authority, financial contributions in lieu of on-site provision will be accepted on smaller sites; - c) On development sites of 11 dwellings or more, a target of 50% affordable housing must be made on-site.
+- a) On developments of 1-2 net new dwellings, no affordable housing will be sought; - b) On developments of between 3 10 net new dwellings, a target of 50% affordable housing will be sought on site.
+Exceptionally, at the discretion of the National Park Authority, financial contributions in lieu of on-site provision will be accepted on smaller sites; - c) On development sites of 11 dwellings or more, a target of 50% affordable housing will be sought on site must be made on-site.